Are You Missing Out On This Hidden Talent Pool?

 It can be especially daunting when the time comes for stay-at-home parents to return to the workforce if they have been unconnected.
 They might have lost contact with close colleagues, had a supervisor transition to a new role or might have been left out of the loop for the hot topic news of change from the company.
 That is why it is vital to have a plan in place before parents take a leave from your company.
 It does not just apply to parents but anyone in the organisation that is leaving.
 It is very important for these parents to feel connected when on leave.
 This will ensure that when they are ready to re-enter the workforce, you have stayed in touch and left the door open for them to return.

-Ready to build your own alumni community?
+Ready to build your own talent pool of stay-at-home parents returning to work?
 We can help.

 Talivest is an online community platform that helps global companies tap into rich networks of their past and future talent.
 We help organisations understand why employees are leaving, stay connected with them and help re-hire high performing alumni as boomerangs.
 This results in reduced recruitment costs, boosted productivity, improved brand culture and a rich talent pool for referrals and boomerangs.
 Unlike social media, on Talivest there’s no advertising, no noise and you control the conversation.